wilson428/Gershwin/README.md

 Using pitch detection to graph the opening glissando in "Rhapsody in Blue"

+## Background
+George Gershwin's _Rhapsody in Blue_, which debuted in 1924, famously beginnings with a clarinet trill that launches into a [glissando](https://en.wikipedia.org/wiki/Glissando) in which the clarinets bends the pitch all the way from a low B$flat; to a high B&flat;, spanning two octaves in a continuous pitch.
+It's up to the clarinetist how she wants to get there--in technical terms, she chooses which easing function to apply to the tween.
+These scripts plot five different versions to visualize how different players attack this challenge.

 ## Setup
 You'll need Node and Python 3, which you can download directly or install via Homebrew.
 Then install the dependencies

-	pip install -r requirements.txt #make require sudo or `pip3` depending on your setup npm install
+	pip install -r requirements.txt #may require sudo or `pip3` depending on your setup npm install

 ## Performances